tvatter/gu4700_2017/pages/syllabus.md

 If you have a disability or a medical condition that requires special accommodations for an exam, you should provide documentation in advance of the exam.

 ### Prerequisites

 No prior knowledge of calculus or linear algebra is necessary.
 However, students are assumed to have a firm command of basic high school algebra.
 If your foundational mathematical skills are weak, this class will be very difficult and frustrating for you.

+### Prerequisites

+No mandatory textbook, all the material will be provided.

 ### Schedule